Wednesday has been deadliest day in reported coronavirus deaths in US

 (CNN) — More than 200 deaths from Covid-19 were reported Wednesday in the United States — a new high for fatalities recorded in a single day.

-The dramatic spike brought the number of deaths since the outbreak reached the US in late January to at least 908.
-On Sunday morning — less than four days ago — the nationwide total was 326 deaths, according to CNN’s data derived from state reports.
+The dramatic spike brought the number of novel coronavirus deaths since the outbreak reached the United States in late January to at least 928.
+Sunday morning — less than four days ago — the nationwide total was 326 deaths, according to CNN data derived from state reports.

-Officials reported 203 deaths, an increase higher than any other day.
+Officials reported 223 deaths Wednesday, an increase higher than any other day.
 Tuesday saw 164 reports.
+Experts have said numbers will rise dramatically as more tests are administered and analyzed.

 At the White House coronavirus task force news conference, President Donald Trump said: “The more aggressively we commit to social distancing … the more lives we can save.”